-First of all this jacket is incredible burly and you sort of need to be the that type of person to wear it, and here’s why.
-Weighting in at (55.5 oz) almost 3.5 lb the Patagonia Iron Forge Workwear Jacket won’t be the lightest piece of gear in your arsenal.
-However there’s a trade off as the heavy canvas Hemp material is going to last a long time, especially with Patagonia’s Iron Clad Guarantee.
+First of all, the Patagonia Iron Forge Jacket is incredible burly and you sort of need to be that type of person to wear it, and here’s why.
+Weighing in at (55.5 oz) almost 3.5 lb the Patagonia Iron Forge Workwear Jacket won’t be the lightest piece of gear in your arsenal.
+However, there’s a tradeoff as the heavy canvas Hemp material is going to last a long time, especially with Patagonia’s Iron Clad Guarantee.
 And when compared to similar styles from other brands like Carhartt Duck Coat (48 oz) 3 lb.
 8 oz the weight of the Patagonia Workwear jacket actually weight less than the competition.

 Surprisingly the Hemp material really moves with your body for a nice natural fit.
 I even did a few hikes in the Barn Coat without having to worry about the jacket getting ripped or snagged while walking through tight trees.

 Patagonia Workwear Features

 The Iron Forge Barn Coat comes with a total of 6 pockets to hold your gear.
 Four pockets are located on the front of the coat with a fifth zippered pocket on the inside and a unique reach around pocket on the back that would be a perfect place to store building plans, a small lunch or better yet a coffee mug.

 The front of the Barn Coat is opened and closed by a heavy duty zipper that’s concealed by the use of the two snap closures that work to keep the weather from getting inside the coat and the zipper hidden.
 When you need to warm your hands there’s a pair of somewhat hidden micro-fleece lined pockets.
 In testing the Patagonia Iron Forge Hemp Barn Coat I spent a good amount of time working and hiking outdoors with temperatures around 40 F while wearing minimal layers.